 Wetsinger sail

 Wetsingerzijl was built in 1878 after the lock at Zoutkamp was completed.
-The story goes that the residents of Wetsinge had little faith in the province and therefore built their own lock.
+The story goes that the residents of Wetsinge had little confidence in the province and therefore built their own lock.
 In the past, the lock also had a warehouse and a swing bridge.
 Both have disappeared over time.

 Goliath lock